guettli/programming-guidelines/README.rst

 I like lenovo keyboards with track point.
 If you want the track point to have more grip you can use sandpaper.
 Here are some images to illustrate what I use https://plus.google.com/108148237674350536526/posts/jF1Du1YwJwr?hl=de

-Use a clipboard manager like Diodon (Linux) and CopyQ (for Windows).
+Once I was fascinated by the copy+paste history of Emacs and PyCharm.
+But then I thought to myself: "I want more.
+I am hungry.
+I want a copy+paste history not only in one application, I want it for the whole desktop".
+The solution is very simple, but somehow only few people use it.
+The solution is called clipboard manager.
+I use Diodon (Linux) and CopyQ (for Windows).
+I use ctrl+alt+v to open the list of last copy+paste texts.

 Avoid searching with your eyes.
 Search with the tools of your IDE.
 You should be able to use it "blind".
 You should be able to move the cursor to the matching position in your code without looking at your keyboard, without grabbing your mouse/touchpad/trackpoint and without looking up/down on your screen.